-AP U.S. History (0541) Prerequisite: U.S. History I Honors & Teacher Recommendation
+AP U.S. History (0541) 5 Credits Prerequisite: U.S. History I Honors & Teacher or AP Potential

-This Advanced Placement course is designed to give students grounding in the subject matter of the United States History and in major interpretive questions that derive from the study of selected themes.
+Recommendation Full Year Grades 10-11 This Advanced Placement course is designed to give students grounding in the subject matter of the United States History and in major interpretive questions that derive from the study of selected themes.
 The objective of this course is to prepare students to succeed on the AP U.S. History examination.
-The summer assignment is an analytical book report on All Quiet on the Western Front by Erich Maria Remarque.
-In addition, this course requires the completion of summer work.

-U.S. History II College Prep (0533) Prerequisite: U.S. History 1 5 Credits Full Year Grade 11
+U.S. History II College Prep (0533) 5 Credits Prerequisite: U.S. History 1 Full Year Grade 11